munro/anki-dota2/README.md

 Alternatively, on Windows you can download installers from links above and copy `youtube-dl.exe` to the `anki-dota2` directory.

-Then go the cloned repo folder `anki-dota2` and run:
+Then go the cloned repo folder `anki-dota2` and create a `media` directory.

+Then run:

 ```javascript
 npm install